Robert Bosch Foundation Fellowship Program

-The Robert Bosch Foundation Fellowship Program was established in 1984 to promote closer US-German ties.
-It is fully funded by the Robert Bosch Foundation (German: Robert Bosch Stiftung), one of the largest foundations in Germany.
+The Robert Bosch Foundation Fellowship Program was a German educational fellowship for students from the US.
+It was established in 1984 to promote closer US-German ties.
+It was fully funded by the Robert Bosch Foundation (German: Robert Bosch Stiftung), one of the largest foundations in Germany but the program ceased in 2021.

+Overview

-Each year 15 young professionals from the United States are accepted through a competitive application process to take part in the program for a period of 9–12 months.
-The primary components of the Bosch Fellowship include high-level work placements at private, governmental, and non-governmental institutions in Germany, as well as intensive seminars on contemporary German issues.
-During seminars, Bosch Fellows meet with key decision-makers from the public and private sectors throughout Germany and Europe.
-Participants in the Bosch Fellowship are recruited from business administration, journalism, law, public policy, and closely related fields.
-No German language skills are required at the time of application, and intensive German language study is offered before the start of the fellowship.
-The fellowship period generally begins in September and ends in May of the following year.
+Each year some 15 to 20 young professionals from the United States were accepted through a competitive application process to take part in the program for a period of 9–12 months.
+The primary components of the Bosch Fellowship included high-level work placements at private, governmental, and non-governmental institutions in Germany, as well as intensive seminars on contemporary German issues.
+During seminars, Bosch Fellows met with key decision-makers from the public and private sectors throughout Germany and Europe.
+Participants in the Bosch Fellowship were recruited from business administration, journalism, law, public policy, and closely related fields.
+No German language skills were required at the time of application, and intensive German language study was offered before the start of the fellowship.

-The Bosch Fellowship offers the following benefits to participants:
+The Bosch Fellowship involved the following for participants: